 “It is extremely empowering to impact a student’s life by mentoring at Computers4Kids.
 What makes mentoring appealing is that once you become involved, the involvement becomes addictive – you crave increased participation and learning.
 Mastering new software is only a small portion of the benefits derived.
-I learned to communicate with these students, and I learned to understand their niche in this challenging world.
-The most rewarding experience was witnessing my first student watch the final version of his movie project.
+I learned to communicate with young people, and I learned to understand their niche in this challenging world.
+The most rewarding experience was witnessing my first mentee watch the final version of his movie project.
 He had a smile on his face large enough to have saved the world from sadness for a just a moment.
 He was so proud!
 At graduation his entire family was proud for and of him, extremely appreciative of my mentoring efforts, and the support of C4K staff.

 We are all mentors in some way – we are parents, uncles, aunts, big brothers, big sisters, upperclassmen in school and friends.
-C4K invites you to extend your mentoring sphere to include their students.” – Vince Dish, C4K Mentor
+C4K invites you to extend your mentoring sphere to include their youth.” – Vince Dish, C4K Mentor

-The Computers4Kids Learning Lab is at 945 Second Street SE, off Elliott Avenue, in the IX building.
+All mentoring takes place in our Studio, located at 945 Second Street SE, off Elliott Avenue, in the IX building.

 Absolutely!
 Research has shown that young people benefit from mentoring.
 As a C4K Mentor, you will bring positive, permanent change to a young person in our community.
 Mentors can feel good knowing that the life and digital skills their mentees learn will positively impact their future successes in school, higher education, career, and community.
 As a bonus, mentors have a wonderful opportunity to develop a positive, caring relationship with a young person and to learn new skills themselves.